rvirding/erlog/doc/libraries.md

     id_1(Params = #param{goal = {id, Res}, next_goal = Next, bindings = Bs0}) ->
 	    Bs = ec_support:add_binding(Res, binary_to_list(uuid:generate()), Bs0),
 	    ec_core:prove_body(Params#param{goal = Next, bindings = Bs}).

+### Prolog libraries
+You can also write prolog libraries, which you can load manually of automatically.
+All this libraries will be loaded to library space.
+For automatic loading libraries - move them to `lib/autoload` directory.
+Note, that if you create a functor in prolog library and load this library - you won't create same functor in userspace with the help of `assert`.
+Also - if you have same functors in different libraries - they will be rewritten by last loaded.